Carbon Monoxide and Home Heating Part 2 of 3

 An appliance that keeps shutting off (Many new appliances have safety components attached that prevent operation if an unsafe condition exists.
 If an appliance stops operating, it may be because a safety device is preventing a dangerous condition.
 Therefore, don't try to operate an appliance that keeps shutting off; call a service professional instead.

 Are there ways to prevent CO poisoning?
+Yes, these are:

 Never use a range or oven to heat the living area of the home